zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-helm.md

   - The [Get the NGINX Ingress Controller image with JWT]({{< relref "installation/nic-images/get-image-using-jwt.md" >}}) topic describes how to use your subscription JWT token to get the image.
   - The [Build NGINX Ingress Controller]({{< relref "installation/build-nginx-ingress-controller.md" >}}) topic explains how to push an image to a private Docker registry.
   - Update the `controller.image.repository` field of the `values-plus.yaml` accordingly.

-- To use App Protect DoS, install the App Protect DoS Arbitrator [Helm Chart](https://github.com/nginxinc/nap-dos-arbitrator-helm-chart) in the same namespace as NGINX Ingress Controller.
-If you install multiple NGINX Ingress Controllers in the same namespace, they will need to share the same Arbitrator because there can only be one Arbitrator in a single namespace.
+---

-## CRDs
+## Custom Resource Definitions

-By default, the Ingress Controller requires a number of custom resource definitions (CRDs) installed in the cluster.
-The Helm client will install those CRDs.
-If the CRDs are not installed, the Ingress Controller pods will not become `Ready`.
+NGINX Ingress Controller requires custom resource definitions (CRDs) installed in the cluster, which Helm will install.
+If the CRDs are not installed, NGINX Ingress Controller pods will not become `Ready`.

 If you do not use the custom resources that require those CRDs (which corresponds to `controller.enableCustomResources` set to `false` and `controller.appprotect.enable` set to `false` and `controller.appprotectdos.enable` set to `false`), the installation of the CRDs can be skipped by specifying `--skip-crds` for the helm install command.

+---

-### Upgrading the CRDs
+### Upgrade the CRDs

-To upgrade the CRDs, pull the chart sources as described in [Pulling the Chart](#pulling-the-chart) and then run:
+To upgrade the CRDs, pull the chart sources as described in [Pull the Chart](#pull-the-chart) and then run:

 ```shell
 kubectl apply -f crds/